 While you’re there, make sure to check out the interactive tour of the Azulejos Workshop and learn how craftsmen create these stunning tile mosaic pieces.

+Who says you need to choose between a land tour and a boat tour?
 For a memorable, unique way to explore Lisbon, an amphibious tour shows off the best of both worlds.

-41 – Drive around the city with a self-guided electric car tour
+40 – Drive around the city with a self-guided electric car tour

 For anyone wanting to explore Lisbon’s charm on a guided tour, without the need to interact with tour guides or fellow travelers, an electric car rental is a great choice.

 While the GPS-directed suggested route includes stops at places like Cathedral Sé, Miradouro da Graça, and Alfama, there is, of course, the option to follow your instincts and explore off a whim.